How to clean and maintain Laminate flooring

 Homeowners often choose Laminate floors for their durability and low maintenance.
 At Tarkett, our Laminate offers hassle-free maintenance.
 Its hard sealed surface with a stain-resistant overlay makes our Laminate floorings very easy to clean : a vacuum and a damp mop with a mild detergent are all they need.
 The top layer protects the surface against scratching anf fading, making Laminate the perfect choice for busy spaces.

 A word about hygiene

-What’s more, the long and/or wide planks in our laminate collections leave little space for dirt and germs to build up as there are less joints, while the tight locking system also prevent better dust and dirt from getting stuck on the surface and in between planks.
+What’s more, the long and/or wide planks in our Laminate collections leave little space for dirt and germs to build up as there are less joints.
+The tight locking system also prevents better dust and dirt from collecting between the boards and getting stuck on the surface.

 Tips for cleaning stains on your laminate flooring